Before you buy a Tesla - what you need to know

 Quality of engineering

 But let's put this into perspective.
 There are plenty of things to delight a new owner, however there will also be some basic features that will surprise the buyer with their absence.
 The questions buyers need to ask is whether the positives outway the negatives.
-A 300+ mile range only really matters if you drive that far in a day.
-Tesla is not the best car in the automotive world, but its still probably one of the best EVs in the world.
+Tesla is not the best car in the automotive world, but its still probably one of the best EVs in the world, and the right car, especially if you buy used after a chunk of depreciation, can be exceptional value for money.

 Customer service